SUSTAINABILITY Employee Relations

 To maximize human capital, we promote the human resource strategy and diversity, equity, and inclusion (DE&I) as part of our management strategies.

-To realize the Group Philosophy, we operate a development-oriented personnel system with the aim of fostering autonomous human resources who are capable of thinking and acting on their own initiative.
+At Lawson, to realize the Group Philosophy, we focus on fostering autonomous human resources who are capable of thinking and acting on their own initiative, as well as developing next-generation management human resources who can lead transformation and growth.

 In addition, we use a Career Development Sheet to help each employee clearly plan their future career path and have them look back on their past career and current position to clearly declare what they wish to become in the future.
-We also conduct interviews to support their individual growth.
+We also conduct interviews to support their individual growth and career development.

-We will also continue to develop and hire human resources for tech and for digital transformation (DX) to pursue the concept of “Real x Tech Convenience” as one of our medium- to long-term management strategies.
+In developing the next generation of management human resources, aimed at fostering leaders who can drive transformation and growth, we discuss development plans for general managers and their successor candidates at the Next Generation Development Committee, with the management taking responsibility for leading the development.
+We will also continue to develop and hire human resources for tech and for digital transformation (DX) to pursue the concept of “Real × Tech Convenience” as one of our medium- to long-term management strategies.

-To maximize the abilities of each employee and enhance our corporate value, we aim to become a company that offers job satisfaction and use this as the basis for formulating various human resource measures.
+To maximize the abilities of each employee and enhance our corporate value, we aim to become a company that offers job satisfaction and use this as the basis for formulating various human resource measures and are working to review and implement new personnel systems.

 Overview of HR strategy and key initiatives